Safety Shutdown prevents accidental shock if contact is made to the ladder elements.

-Size of base is 9.5 x 9.5" square with an overall height of about 22" (with shroud), and a weight of about 4 pounds.
+Size of base is 10 x 7.5" with an overall height of about 21.5" (with shroud), and a weight of about 3 pounds.
 Runs from wall power (115 vac at 2 amps) through a standard three-wire grounded cord.
-220 volt units are also available on request.
+A 220 volt version (JACK30-220) is also available for international use.

 |This JACK30 Jacob's Ladder is assembled and ready to use.
 It is also available in other configurations:

 - the JACK30-220 is also assembled but runs at 220V for international use